 Secondary Y-Axis in Excel Charts

-A secondary Y-Axis in an Excel chart helps different types of data fit well together on the same chart.
+Using a secondary Y-Axis in an Excel chart can help different types of data display better together on the same chart.

 two-excel-chart

-For example, a data set that includes the number of truckloads sold and the dollar value sold will not show up well on a chart because there are so fewer truckloads than dollars.
+For example, a data set that includes the number of truckloads sold and the dollar value sold will not show up well on a chart because there are fewer truckloads than dollars.
+In this case the 2 data points seem very far apart and not relevant to each other.

-To make the truckloads visible, we need to add a secondary Y-Axis.
+To make the truckloads tie in better with our other datapoint, we need to add a secondary Y-Axis.

 second-y-axis1.
 Create your chart as you normally would, including all of the data you want shown.